 Here's Who Inherited Shoeless Joe Jackson's Money After He Died

 One of the more tragic stories to come from the early years of Major League Baseball is that of "Shoeless" Joe Jackson.
-As Britannica reports, he was a sickly child who grew up in extreme poverty in a South Carolina mill town, only to find that his prowess with a baseball bat could be his ticket out.
+A sickly child, he grew up in extreme poverty in a South Carolina mill town, only to find that his prowess with a baseball bat could be his ticket out.

 Advertisement

 Unfortunately for Jackson, he wound up playing for the Chicago White Sox, which were, at the time, owned by legendary cheapskate Charlie Comiskey.
-So tightfisted was Comiskey, according to The Chicago Public Library, that he even made his players play in dirty uniforms in order to cut back on laundry bills.
-Of course, Comiskey also paid his players significantly less than other baseball owners — and this was a time when many players had day jobs in the off-season and side businesses to make ends meet, according to Our Sports Central.
+So tightfisted was Comiskey that he even made his players wash their own dirty uniforms in order to cut back on laundry bills.
+Of course, Comiskey also paid his players significantly less than other baseball owners — and this was a time when many players had day jobs in the off-season and side businesses to make ends meet.
+While his salary paled compared to what professional athletes get paid these days, it was still enough to live comfortably.

 Jackson and a handful of his teammates were bribed to throw the 1919 World Series — the "Black Sox scandal" — and though Jackson took their money, whether or not he actually contributed to throwing the series is debated to this day.
-Regardless, he was banned from baseball, and spent the remainder of his career playing for and managing various semi-pro teams under assumed names.
-When his baseball days were over, he and his wife owned various businesses, including a dry cleaners and a liquor store, before he died in 1951 at the age of 64.
+Regardless, he was banned from baseball and spent the remainder of his career playing for and managing various semi-pro teams under assumed names.
+When his baseball days were over, he and his wife owned various businesses, including a dry cleaners, a restaurant, and a liquor store, before he died in 1951 at the age of 64.

 Advertisement

-In 1908, Jackson was playing for the Philadelphia Athletics in his first year in the majors.
-It was at this time that he married the love of his life, Katie Wynn, according to the Shoeless Joe Jackson Museum & Baseball Library.
-A newspaper account from the time provided by the museum, making clever use of baseball puns, described the nuptials: "Joe Jackson, the popular center fielder of the local team made the greatest home run of his career on Sunday.
+In 1908, Joe Jackson turned 21 and was playing for the Philadelphia Athletics in his first year in the majors.
+That year, he married the love of his life, Katie Wynn, who was just 15 at the time.
+A newspaper account provided by the Shoeless Joe Jackson Museum, making clever use of baseball puns, described the nuptials: "Joe Jackson, the popular center fielder of the local team made the greatest home run of his career on Sunday.
 The home run was made on Cupid's diamond and the victory was a fair young lady.
 On Sunday afternoon at 4:30 o'clock, Joe was married to Miss Kate Wynn."
+Katie stood by her husband through thick and thin, managing his businesses when he was on the field and having his back during and after the Black Sox scandal

 Advertisement

-Shoeless Joe and Katie never had any children, according to US History, although Kids Encyclopedia reports that he and his wife raised two of his nephews.
-According to Oklahoma City News, Shoeless Joe's great-great-great nephew, also named Joe Jackson, played baseball as recently as 2011, and even sometimes caught hell for having the same name as his legendary ancestor; fans would often jokingly shout at him to take his shoes off, as if it were the first time he'd ever heard that joke.
+Jackson was the oldest of eight siblings, but he and Katie never had any children.
+Shoeless Joe's great-great-great nephew, also named Joe Jackson, played minor league baseball as recently as 2017, and even sometimes caught hell for having the same name as his legendary ancestor; fans would often jokingly shout at him to take his shoes off, as if it were the first time he'd ever heard that joke.

 Advertisement

-As he closed in on his twilight years, Jackson did what a lot of people of his age did, and sat down with his lawyer to write his will (posted on The Living Trust Network), finalized on March 23, 1951, just a few months before he died.
-The document is brief; he named his widow, Katie, both the executor of his estate and its sole beneficiary.
+As he closed in on his twilight years, Jackson did what a lot of people of his age did, and sat down with his lawyer to write his will, finalized on March 23, 1951, just a few months before he died of a heart attack.
+The document is brief; he named his widow, Katie, the executor of his estate and its sole beneficiary.
+Before she died in 1959, she left a portion of their estate to the American Heart Association.

 Shoeless Joe's legacy

-Though he played over 100 years ago, and died nearly 70 years ago, Shoeless Joe's shadow is still cast over the world of baseball.
-In what may be the most memorable example of him informing popular culture, his story is part of the narrative in the 1989 film "Field of Dreams," in which Jackson was portrayed by Ray Liotta (via IMDb).
+Though he played over 100 years ago, and died more than 70 years ago, Shoeless Joe's shadow is still cast over the world of baseball.
+In what may be the most memorable example of him informing popular culture, his story is part of the narrative in the 1989 film "Field of Dreams," in which Jackson was portrayed by Ray Liotta.
 In "Eight Men Out," a film about the Black Sox scandal, D.B.
-Sweeney played Jackson (also per IMDb).
+Sweeney played Jackson.

 Advertisement